Marcus Lemonis Vs LA Dogworks

 This episode becomes more of a therapy session for Andrew than a business transaction.

-Andres true contempt for his employees reveal inner problems that need to be taken care of.
+Andres true contempt for his employees reveals inner problems that need to be taken care of.

 His employees see no empathy for the people that work for him.
-Shouting, yelling and stressing up his employees are comon place at LA Dogworks.
+Shouting, yelling and stressing up his employees are common place at LA Dogworks.

 These all escalate with one of the employees, Jesse quits.

-A workplace psycologist, Dr. Rivera had to be brought in to help and after making up and even hugging with his employee Neil, it looks like things are going to get only better.
+A workplace psychologist, Dr. Rivera had to be brought in to help and after making up and even hugging with his employee Neil, it looks like things are going to get only better.
+Even dog bowls.

 Andrew even pitches in with things to do and seems to find a new enthusiasm with his business.
 Could this be the great end we all wished for???